Yankees vs. Orioles Player Props Betting Odds

 Torres Stats

-- Torres has eight doubles, a triple, seven home runs, 24 walks and 22 RBI (44 total hits).
-He has swiped five bases.
+- Gleyber Torres has put up 46 hits with eight doubles, a triple, seven home runs and 25 walks.
+He has driven in 22 runs with five stolen bases.

-- Torres has recorded a base hit in two games in a row.
-In his last five games he is hitting .227 with a home run, a walk and an RBI.
+- Torres enters this game looking to extend his three-game hit streak.
+In his last five games he is batting .333 with a home run, two walks and an RBI.

 Torres Recent Games